 2. Underlines the importance of coordinated efforts at the national, regional and international levels for the promotion of social cohesion based on the principles of social justice, equity and solidarity, and of addressing the social dimension and challenges of the ongoing globalization process and the negative impact of multiple international crises;

 3. Stresses the need for the increased and sustained participation of civil society and all other relevant actors in, and their contribution to, the promotion and effective realization of the right to development; 4.
-Decides that the Social Forum will meet for two working days in 2026, in Geneva, on dates suitable for the participation of representatives of States Members and observers of the United Nations and of the broadest possible range of other relevant stakeholders, especially from developing countries, and also decides that the 2026 Social Forum should be focused on the contribution of international cooperation and solidarity, including South-South cooperation, to the realization of the right of everyone to the enjoyment of the highest attainable standard of physical and mental health;
+Decides that the Social Forum will meet for two working days in 2027, in Geneva, on dates suitable for the participation of representatives of States Members and observers of the United Nations and of the broadest possible range of other relevant stakeholders, especially from developing countries, and also decides that the 2027 Social Forum should be focused on the achievements, challenges and good practices in the field of social protection for the realization of human rights: the role of international cooperation and solidarity; ;

-5. Requests the President of the Human Rights Council to appoint, as early as possible, from candidates nominated by regional groups, the Chair-Rapporteur for the 2026 Social Forum, bearing in mind the principle of regional rotation;
+5. Requests the President of the Human Rights Council to appoint, as early as possible, from candidates nominated by regional groups, the Chair-Rapporteur for the 2027 Social Forum, bearing in mind the principle of regional rotation;